 Thomas Hazlett holds the H.H.
 Macaulay Endowed Chair in Economics at Clemson University, conducting research in the field of Law and Economics and specializing in the Information Economy, including the analysis of markets and regulation in telecommunications, media, and the Internet.
 Hazlett served as Chief Economist of the Federal Communications Commission, and has held faculty positions at the University of California, Davis, Columbia University, the Wharton School, and George Mason University School of Law.
 His research has appeared in such academic publications as the Journal of Law & Economics, the Journal of Legal Studies, the Journal of Financial Economics and the Rand Journal of Economics, and he has published articles in the Univ. of Pennsylvania Law Review, the Yale Journal on Regulation, the Columbia Law Review, and the Berkeley Technology Law Journal.
 He also writes for popular periodicals including the Wall Street Journal, New York Times, Reason, The New Republic, The Economist, Slate, and the Financial Times, where he was a columnist on technology policy issues, 2002-2011.
 Hazlett also serves as Director of the Information Economy Project at Clemson University.
 Hazlett has a Ph.D. in Economics from University of California, Los Angeles.

-Michael Katz holds the Sarin Chair in Strategy and Leadership at the University of California, Berkeley’s Haas School of Business.
-He also holds an appointment as professor in the Department of Economics.
+Michael Katz is Sarin Professor Emeritus in Strategy and Leadership and Professor Emeritus, Department of Economics, Haas School of Business at the University of California Berkeley.
 He has published numerous articles on the economics of networks, intellectual property, and antitrust enforcement.
 Katz served in the Bush Administration as Deputy Assistant Attorney General for Economic Analysis in the Antitrust Division of the U.S. Department of Justice.
 He also served in the Clinton Administration as Chief Economist of the Federal Communications Commission.
 Katz has consulted for both governmental and private entities on competition and regulatory policy issues involving payment networks, telecommunications and information services, and healthcare products.
 He holds an A.B. summa cum laude from Harvard University and a D.Phil. from Oxford University.
 Both degrees are in economics.

 Wolfgang Kopf has been Senior Vice President for Group Public and Regulatory Affairs at Deutsche Telekom AG since November 2006.
 He is responsible for Regulatory Affairs, Competition and Media Policy, Spectrum Strategy and Public Affairs.
 Kopf joined Deutsche Telekom Group in 1995 where he held various senior positions since.
 During his training as a lawyer, he worked for a leading international law firm and the European Commission.
 Kopf is a Board Member of GSMA.
 He is also a Member of the Foundation Board of the International Charlemagne Prize of Aachen and a Board Member of the Brussels based Economic Think Tank BRUEGEL.
 In addition, he is the Vice-Chair of the BIAC Competition Committee at OECD and co-editor of two German Law Journals.
 Kopf studied Arts and Law at the Universities of Mainz and Speyer, specializing in European and International Law.
 He also holds a Master of Laws (LL.M.) degree from the University of London.

-Thomas Lenard is President and Senior Fellow at the Technology Policy Institute.
+Thomas Lenard is Senior Fellow and President Emeritus at the Technology Policy Institute.
 Lenard is the author or coauthor of numerous books and articles on telecommunications, electricity, antitrust, privacy, e-commerce and other regulatory issues.
 His publications include Net Neutrality or Net Neutering: Should Broadband Internet Services Be Regulated?; The Digital Economy Fact Book; Privacy and the Commercial Use of Personal Information; Competition, Innovation and the Microsoft Monopoly: Antitrust in the Digital Marketplace; and Deregulating Electricity: The Federal Role.
-Before joining TPI, Lenard was Acting President, Senior Vice President for Research and Senior Fellow at The Progress & Freedom Foundation.
+Before joining the Technology Policy Institute, Lenard was acting president, senior vice president for research and senior fellow at The Progress & Freedom Foundation.
 He has served in senior economics positions at the Office of Management and Budget, the Federal Trade Commission and the Council on Wage and Price Stability, and was a member of the economics faculty at the University of California, Davis.
 He is a past president and chairman of the board of the National Economists Club.
 Lenard is a graduate of the University of Wisconsin and holds a PhD in economics from Brown University.

 Katherine Oyama is Senior Policy Counsel for Google, where she focuses on copyright, creativity, and trademark law and policy.
 Previously, she worked in the Office of the Vice President as Associate Counsel and Deputy Counsel to Vice President Joseph R. Biden.
 Prior to her government service, Oyama was a litigation associate at Wilmer Cutler Pickering Hale & Dorr’s Washington office, where she worked on intellectual property cases, government and regulatory litigation, and pro bono matters.
 She previously worked for a New York-based strategy consulting firm, a Silicon Valley-based Internet start-up, and a Washington-based public interest research organization.
 Oyama is a graduate of Smith College, where she graduated with high honors in Government, and the University of California, Berkeley School of Law (Boalt Hall), where she served as senior articles editor of the Berkeley Technology Law Journal.